amyyf/christopher-allen-photography/README.md

 - [x] Set max-height on grid rows
 - [x] Do draft posts come through in the API?
 How to separate out test data from real data?
       -> won't do
+- [x] Finalize layout (footer at botttom of viewport, loaders, errors, grid content) to minimize content shifting
+- [x] Add arrow navigation
+- [ ] Add swipe navigation
 - [ ] Prefetch previous and next images
 - [ ] Handling for null entries and images
-- [ ] Finalize layout (footer at botttom of viewport, loaders, errors, grid content) to minimize content shifting
 - [ ] Flatten out data coming back from Contentful to remove that logic from the presentational components?
       -> nice to have
-- [ ] Finalize fonts and color scheme for all components, including error -> update favicon with final font
 - [ ] Possible different mobile and desktop homepage images? (landscape vs portrait dimensions)
-- [ ] Limit number of homepage images that can be published (`https://www.contentfulcommunity.com/t/- limit-content-entries-by-content-model-type/539/3`)
+- [ ] Limit number of homepage images that can be published? (`https://www.contentfulcommunity.com/t/- limit-content-entries-by-content-model-type/539/3`)
 - [ ] Contentful credit in footer?
+- [ ] Finalize fonts and color scheme for all components, including error -> update favicon with final font
 - [ ] Remove robots meta tag before going live!!!!

 ## Dev instructions